EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hodgkin-huxley.rst

 Question
 ~~~~~~~~
 Compare the two previous results.
-By looking at the activation variables, can you explain the differences in that "current threshold"?
+By looking at the gating variables m,n, and h, can you explain the reason for the differences in that "current threshold"?
+Hint: have a look at `Chapter 2 Figure 2.3 b <Chapter_>`_

 Exercise: Rebound Spike